Piers Morgan Family History

 Irish Roots – The O’Meara Line, Part One

-Piers’s father bore the Irish surname of O’Meara.
-This name is an anglicization of the Gaelic O’Meadhra meaning “mirth” or “joy” and described a distinguished territorial sept in the barony of Upper Ormond in Tipperary.
+A Tipperary Sept.
+The name is an anglicization of the Gaelic O’Meadhra meaning “mirth” or “joy” and described a distinguished territorial sept in the barony of Upper Ormond in Tipperary.
 They belonged in fact to the north of that county – the centre of their territory being Toomevara, a place-name which embodied their surname Tuaim ui Meadhra.

 O’Mearas suffered from English invaders as did other Irish septs.
 Donal O’Meara accepted English overlordship in 1541.
 But some later O’Mearas resisted and joined the Irish brigades in France during the 18th century.
 Interestingly, Barry O’Meara from Tipperary was the surgeon to Napoleon Bonaparte during his exile at St. Helena.